etalab/plan-ogp-2015-2017/en/methodology.md

 administration as well as with independent authorities.

-Coordinated by [Etalab](https://www.etalab.gouv.fr/) within the Secretariat-General for Government Modernization, this action plan’s preparation began with the Paris conference "From open data to open government", organized in April 2014, which brought together more than 400 participants (representatives of governments, experts and academics, administrations and representatives of civil society) and allowed the outlines of the French project for open
+Coordinated by [Etalab](https://www.etalab.gouv.fr/) within the Secretariat-General for Government Modernization, this action plan's preparation began with the Paris conference "From open data to open government", organized in April 2014, which brought together more than 400 participants (representatives of governments, experts and academics, administrations and representatives of civil society) and allowed the outlines of the French project for open